I have an embarrassing story to tell you. So here it goes…

 I’ve learned that when I rush myself and my family around, it usually ends in frustration.
 So this Christmas season make sure you intentionally slow down.

-When I stopped beating myself up about this simple mistake, I decided to give myself grace.
+When I stopped beating myself up about this simple mistake, I decided to think kind words about myself.
 Lately, my 3 year old has started saying, “It’s okay.
 It was an accident,” because he is repeating what I tell him sometimes.

 There will be things that don’t go as planned this Christmas.
 You and I will probably mess things up every once in awhile, and we will most likely forget something on our to-do lists.
 Instead of beating ourselves up, let’s choose to give ourselves grace.

 Remind yourself that you don’t have to be perfect to be a good mom.
 Your kid’s Christmas doesn’t have to look like someone else’s in order for them to enjoy it.

 You know what will give your kids the perfect Christmas?
 A mom who is present and happy.
 A mom who isn’t stressed out because she is so busy.
 A mom who isn’t worried that she isn’t doing enough or giving enough.

 You get to choose what kind of mom you will be this Christmas season.